Robinson Helicopter Company

 Robinson places great emphasis on safety, conducting monthly safety courses for helicopter flight instructors and maintenance courses for technicians.
 Robinson is also member of the International Helicopter Safety Team.

-Robinson manufactures, assembles, inspects and flight tests all of its helicopters at its 617,000 sq foot factory in Torrance.
-The factory is equipped with state-of-the-art machinery; including computer numerically controlled machining centers and coordinate measuring machines.
-To maximize efficiency a large percentage of parts are manufactured in-house allowing the company to control costs, eliminate delays and ensure the best possible quality.
-To date, the company has produced over 11,900 helicopters.
+The company manufactures, assembles, inspects and flight tests all of its helicopters at its Torrance, California factory.
+To ensure the highest quality and maximize efficiency, Robinson manufactures a large percentage of parts in house and employs a highly skilled workforce.
 In addition to new production, Robinson offers a factory overhaul program for older aircraft.
 A worldwide network of more than 400 Service Centers and Dealers provide service and support.

 - Frank Robinson, Chairman Emeritus